yuchen-w/DCES-Simulator/README.md

 - Make the Environment talk to the Agents (done in FYP test 4)
 - Make the Agents contribute to the Pool (done)
 - Make the Agents take from the Environment Pool (done in FYP test 5)
 - Tidy up the code and publish!
-(Not started)
+(More or less done)

+Next Steps:
+- Explore nesting of agents